 // Create a new layer from the selected area towns whose “population” attribute is less than 1000

 LAYER “Small Towns” = “Townships”[areas, selected] WHERE population < 1000

 Layer filters can be used to define a new layer or feature collection based on the valid, invalid, or currently selected features.

 - Valid Geometry: The VALID filter creates a new feature collection of the valid features from the specified layer.

 - Invalid Geometry: The INVALID filter creates a new feature collection containing the invalid features from the specified layer.

-- Currently Selected: The SELECTION filter creates a new layer containing only the currently selected features.
-No layer can be specified with this operation.
-A geometry type filter can be added to this command ex: SELECTION[areas] to return only the selected areas in the new layer.
+- Currently Selected: The SELECTION filter creates a new feature collection containing only the currently selected features.
+No layer can be specified with this filter.
+A feature type filter can be modify this filter; for example: use SELECTION[areas, lines] to return only the selected areas and lines in the new layer.

 Example: Layer Filter

 Output a new temporary set called MySet, containing only township areas with valid geometry.